PSAM3060-D-S16/class_notes/content/week_1/index.md

 ## Notes on Daily Exercises
 This assignment (Assignment 1) is the first assignment based on daily creative exercise.
-Your goal each day should be to explore an different aspect of the weekly theme.
+Your goal each day should be to explore a different aspect of the weekly theme.
 Ideally, you will spend about an hour each day on and idea, resulting in an image or other artifact.
 Each day you will work on a different idea, possibly informed by something you did early in the week/class.

 > What about Fridays?